What are the Health Benefits of Eating Celery?

 The phthalides in celery bring down high blood pressure.

 Celery has high amounts of sodium and potassium, which makes this plant a natural diuretic.
 The sodium in celery is soluble and organic and is essential for the body.
 It prevents dehydration and keeps salt levels in balance.

 Celery helps in removing kidney and gall bladder stones.

 The polyacetylene in celery helps in hydrating the system and removes toxins, reduces the inflammation in joints and aids in treating rheumatoid arthritis, rheumatism, gout asthma and bronchitis.
 This also is a big boon for people with anemia and leukemia.

-The juice of celery helps to fight cancer causing infections, as it contains chemicals which block free radicals from cell damage.
-Compounds like acetylenics and phenolic acids promote the growth of white cells and prevents cancer cells from spreading.
+The juice of celery helps to fight cancer-causing infections, as it contains chemicals which block free radicals from cell damage.
+Compounds like acetylenic and phenolic acids promote the growth of white cells and prevent cancer cells from spreading.